ReneBri/MaxSchwarzHowReactWorksBehindTheScenes/README.md

 export default React.memo(Component);
 ```

 This only works with functional components.
 And this works because memo tells React to look at the components props and only if the old state snapshot of the props is different to the new state snapshot, then re-evaluate the component.
-So if the parent component is re-evaluated but the React.memo() components props did not change. the re-evaluation of that perticulat component will be skipped.
+So if the parent component is re-evaluated but the React.memo() components props did not change. the re-evaluation of that perticular component will be skipped.

 The optomization method React.memo comes at a cost.
 This tells React that whenever the component is to be re-rendered, it has to compare the previous prop values to the current prop values.
 This means it has to both store the prop values and evaluate the prop values to make the comparison, which comes at its own cost.
 It's hard to say when this should or shouldnt be used as the amount of props a component takes and the size of a component and its children vary so much.
 It can be good using this on a high level of the component tree to avoid unnecessary re-evaluations of entire segments of the app.